darraghmurphy1/GameTonight/README.md

 As a Site User I can click on a post so that I can read the full text

 As a Site User I can view a list of posts so that I can select one to read

+As a site user I can subscribe to a newsletter

+As a site user I can add a post to favourites

 ### Scope